ushelp/EasyTemplateJS/doc/readme_en.md

 JavaScript template engine as the data and interface separation of the most important part.
 Using JavaScript template functions to avoid the inconvenience and low maintenance of splicing `HTML` strings in JavaScript, embedding JavaScript scripts in` HTML` as opposed to using `JSP` and` ASP` Technical programming.
 EasyTemplate provides an ultra-high-performance rendering engine that uses template technology in JavaScript to simplify operations and enhance program design flexibility.

-The latest version: `2.1.3-RELEASE`
+The latest version: `2.2.0-RELEASE`

 ## Feature

 - Small, pure

-- Pre-statically compiled, high-performance
+- High-performance, pre-statically compiled

 - Flexible customization